-The Judiciary has reached agreement with 11 of 12 unions.
-The contract periods vary from FY 2018 to FY 2020 for the Civil Service Employees Association (CSEA), FY 2012 to FY 2019 for Court Officers Benevolent Association of Nassau County (COBANC), FY 2012 to FY 2021 for the NYS Supreme Court Officers Association and the NYS Court Officers Association, and FY 2017 to FY 2019 for seven other unions.
+The Judiciary has reached agreements with all 12 unions represented within its workforce.
+The contract periods are as follows: FY 2018 to FY 2020 for CSEA; FY 2012 to FY 2019 for Court Officers Benevolent Association of Nassau County (COBANC); FY 2012 to FY 2021 for the NYS Supreme Court Officers Association, the NYS Court Officers Association and the Court Clerks Association; and FY 2017 to FY 2019 for seven other unions.